caseyquintin/DataEntryAPI/README.md

 ***Inline***
 ✅ Date pickers don't work.
 (5/9/2025)
 ✅ When typing into DDs w/IDs attached the first option with that letter is picked and the next cell is selected.
-(5/9/2025) ❓ Cascading DDs are still malfunctioning if changed too quickly ✅ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
+(5/9/2025) ❓ Cascading DDs are still malfunctioning if changed too quickly // seems to be working okay as of 5/10 ✅ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
 (5/10/2025)

 ***Single Edit***